 Maybe, I guess only time will tell.
 I would have liked to have worked on the relationship, but since that’s not an option, I had to decide how to handle it.
-I could be sad or angry and burn the bridge with Heather or I could try to maintain some form of friendship and focus on the positive side of this, the opportunity for a new beginning.
+I could be sad or angry or I could try to maintain some form of friendship and focus on the positive side of this, the opportunity for a new beginning.
 I prefer the latter.

 You should have sensed this coming.

-Perhaps I should have (I guess I’m a typical male in that respect).
-And perhaps Heather should have sensed it coming too and let me know she wasn’t feeling happy (despite her wonderful video persona she’s actually not much of a talker).
+Perhaps I should have.
+And perhaps she should have sensed it coming too and let me know she wasn’t feeling happy.
 But neither of us figured it out in time, so I have to move forward.

 Maybe you just need some time apart to see that you are meant for each other.

 Maybe that’s true, but I think we’re both moving in a more positive direction.
 But if that is the case, that’s cool.
-Or if we each find someone even better, that’s also fine.
-Really, as long as we both end up happy, that’s what’s important.
+As long as we both end up happy, that’s what’s important.
 If one of us finds someone else and the other doesn’t, well, that wouldn’t be very nice would it?
-Let’s hope I’d get the right side of that deal (just kidding).
+Let’s hope I’d get the right side of that deal (kidding!).

 It’s normal for a marriage to become more like a friendship, but it’s still worthwhile keeping.